 Cuvier's Dwarf Caiman

-(Paleosuchus palpebrosus)
+(Paleosuchus Palpebrosus)

 The Cuvier’s Dwarf Caiman is the smallest member of the crocodilian family.
 They are native to South America and can swim at a speed of 30 miles per hour.

-Habitat: Wetlands and Rivers.
+Wetlands and Rivers

-Diet: Carnivorous.
+Carnivorous.
 Eat a wide array of vertebrates and invertebrates.

-Appearance: Dark brown / black in colour.
+Dark brown / black in colour

 Did you know?